07yhxiaxy/weeble_bot/README.md

 6. Add private key to your linux machine.</br>
 &emsp;First, start ssh-agent by typing "eval $(ssh-agent)";</br>
 &emsp;Second, add priv key by typing "ssh-add ~/.ssh/"name of private key file"</br>
 7. You should be all set for version control on git and Github.
-Try making minor changes to this README file and push it by typing:
+Try making minor changes to this README file and push it by typing:</br>
 &emsp;1. "git add ." (add all files under this directory)</br>
 &emsp;2. "git commit -m "whatever you want to say, this is a commit message used to document what you did.
 TYPE WITH QUOTATION MARK!"</br>
 &emsp;3. "git push origin main" or simply "git push"</br>